jcnh74/Wordpress/wp-content/plugins/email-before-download/readme.txt

 Yes.
 We store a log of the downloads and you can export a CSV file of this from the Email Before Download settings page in your admin screens.

-= What if I don't use the Contact Form 7 and/or Download Monintor Plugins? =
+= What if I don't use the Contact Form 7 and/or Download Monitor Plugins? =

 You will not be able to use this version of Email Before Download without these dependent plugins.
 If you have specific reasons to avoid using the dependent plugins, please contact us and let us know the reason so we can take it into consideration.